arafatm/book.Machine.Learning.for.Absolute.Beginners.Oliver.Theobald/readme.md

 ### Feature Selection

-#feature_selection

-It’s essential to identify which variables are most relevant to your hypothesis or objective.
+> _#feature_selection_ identify which variables are most relevant to your hypothesis or objective.

 ![](assets/img/240826164931.png)
 - Table 4: Endangered languages, database: